-Enrollment Errors Affect Tens of Thousands of Americans in Every State: The Medicare Rights Center's national helpline fields nearly 20,000 questions each year.
-Year after year, about one in four of these calls concerns Medicare enrollment.
+Enrollment Errors Affect Tens of Thousands of Americans in Every State: The Medicare Rights Center answers nearly three million questions each year, through its national helpline and educational programs.
+Year after year, about one in four helpline calls concerns Medicare enrollment.
 In 2015, most of these calls were from individuals experiencing challenges enrolling in Part B, whether because they were navigating a specific hurdle (35%), did not understand enrollment periods (30%), or were confused about Part B costs, eligibility, and other issues (35%).
 In 2014, 750,000 people with Medicare were paying a Part B Late Enrollment Penalty (LEP) and the average LEP amounted to nearly a 30% increase in a beneficiary's monthly premium.